 Here are four things to keep in mind while reading this article:

-- The suggestions offered here are intended mainly for digital camera users; some comments won’t apply if you’re shooting with film or recording on tape.
+- The suggestions offered here are intended mainly for users of digital single-lens reflex and mirrorless cameras (DSLRs and DSLMs); we also offer some tips on shooting with smartphone cameras.
+Some of the comments on this page won’t apply if you’re shooting with film or recording on tape.

-- Comments about shooting totality apply only if you’re within the path of the Moon’s umbra, or dark inner shadow.
-On April 8, 2024, this path is only about 115 miles wide but stretches from Mexico to Texas to Maine to the Canadian Maritimes.
-Outside the path, you’ll have only a partial eclipse.
+- Comments about shooting annularity or totality apply only if you’re within the path of the Moon's antumbra (for an annular eclipse) or the path of the Moon’s umbra (for a total eclipse).
+On October 14, 2023, the path of annularity is only about 125 miles wide but stretches from Oregon to Texas to parts of Central and northern South America.
+On April 8, 2024, the path of totality is only about 115 miles wide but stretches from Mexico to Texas to Maine to eastern Canada.
+Outside either path, you’ll have only a partial eclipse.

 - This article doesn’t specifically address taking eclipse photos through a telescope, though some of the tips concerning telephoto lenses apply equally to telescopes; see the links at the end if you plan to shoot through a telescope, which is really not something you should try unless you have prior experience.

-- You should practice before the October 14, 2023, annular eclipse and the April 8, 2024, total eclipse by shooting the uneclipsed Sun (filters on, of course) in the days or weeks leading up to the eclipse.
+- You should practice before the October 14, 2023, annular eclipse and the April 8, 2024, total eclipse by shooting the uneclipsed Sun (with solar filters over the front of your optics, of course) in the days or weeks leading up to the eclipse.

-If you simply want to shoot scenics and don’t care about eclipse close-ups, then a point-and-shoot camera will work for you.
-If it has a decent zoom lens, some manual control, and image stabilization, you can take snapshots that record the progress of the partial phases, landscape scenes showing the dropping light level during the final minutes before totality, the 360° horizon glow visible during totality, and even totality itself.
+If you simply want to shoot scenics and don’t care about eclipse close-ups, then a smartphone or point-and-shoot camera will suffice.
+If it has a decent zoom lens, some manual control, and perhaps image stabilization, you can take snapshots that record the progress of the partial phases (and the annular phase of an annular eclipse) through a solar filter, landscape scenes showing the dropping light level during the final minutes before totality, the 360° horizon glow visible during totality, and even totality itself.
+(Of course, those last three subjects don't apply during an annular solar eclipse, but if you set the ISO, shutter speed, and f-stop so they don't change during the 10 minutes or so before/after annularity, your landscape shots will capture the dropping/rising light level.)

 Before pointing your camera at the Sun at any time other than during totality, remember to put a special-purpose solar filter over the camera lens (and over the viewfinder if the camera lacks through-the-lens viewing).

-For close-up images of the eclipsed Sun, you’ll need a digital single-lens-reflex (DSLR) or mirrorless interchangeable-lens camera (ILC) with a telephoto lens, or a point-and-shoot camera with a high-power zoom lens.
+For close-up images of the eclipsed Sun, you’ll need a digital single-lens-reflex (DSLR) or mirrorless (DSLM) interchangeable-lens camera with a telephoto lens, or a point-and-shoot camera with a high-power zoom lens.

-A normal (50-mm) or wide-angle (35-mm to 17-mm fisheye) lens will take in the overall scene but will not capture coronal detail during totality, because the eclipsed Sun’s image size will be tiny.
-To show a moderately large eclipsed Sun and outer corona, you need a lens with a focal length of at least 300 mm.
+A normal (50-mm) or wide-angle (35-mm to 10-mm fisheye) lens will take in the overall scene but will not capture coronal detail during totality or show the "ring of fire" clearly during annularity, because the eclipsed Sun’s image will be tiny.
+To get a moderately large solar image, you need a lens with a focal length of at least 300 mm.
 (All focal lengths in this article are 35-mm equivalents; if you’re not sure how to convert your lens’s focal length to its 35-mm equivalent, check your owner’s manual or the manufacturer’s website.)
-For close-ups of Baily’s Beads, the diamond ring, the chromosphere, prominences, and the inner corona, a 1,000-mm telephoto (or longer) is recommended.
+For close-ups of Baily’s Beads during an annular or total solar eclipse, and of the diamond rings, the chromosphere, prominences, and the corona during a total solar eclipse, a 1,000-mm telephoto (or longer) is recommended.
 That’s the realm of telescopes; again, we don’t cover that kind of imaging here, as it’s recommended only for those with experience.

 Software developer Xavier Jubier has posted his Shutter Speed Calculator for Solar Eclipses online.
 Among other features, it illustrates the image size of the Sun for various combinations of camera model, sensor size, and focal length.

-During the thin-crescent phases shortly before and after totality, you might want to increase the exposure by as much as one f-stop, since the solar limb (edge) is a little fainter than the center of the disk.
-If haze or clouds interfere on eclipse day, you may need to bracket by several f-stops (or switch to auto mode) to get a decent exposure.
+The Sun's surface brightness remains constant throughout most of the partial phases of the eclipse, so no exposure compensation is necessary.
+During the thin-crescent phases shortly before and after annularity or totality, and during the annular phase of an annular eclipse, you might want to increase the exposure time by a factor of 1.5 or even 2 (equivalent to one f-stop), since the solar limb (edge) is noticeably fainter than the center of the disk.
+If haze or clouds interfere on eclipse day, you may need to bracket by a full f-stop or more (or switch to automatic mode) to get decent results.

 Photographing totality is a different matter altogether and is something you can’t practice beforehand (though you can shoot the full Moon as a brightness test, because it’s about as bright as the Sun’s inner corona).
 For specific suggestions on this topic, see “Shooting Totality” below.